Project Length Custom Length

 Also known as Bowenite is a translucent, waxy silicate of magnesium.
 Because it is usually some shade of green, it is often referred to as ‘New Jade’ or ‘Green Jade’.
 This is despite the fact Serpentine is softer and less dense than most real jade.
 Colours are green, yellow, and brown.
 These stones can be found in Afghanistan, China, New Zealand, and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Serpentine
+Bead Glossary Gemstones Serpentine

 SETTING